TypicalAM/blog/content/posts/wpa-introduction/index.md

 **And most importantly: don't get sniffed!**

 ![Bear sniffing you!](sniffer.png)

+> If you want to see my engineering project in action, you can try running it with the instructions available in the [GitHub repository](https://github.com/TypicalAM/Yarilo/)!

 *Above photo taken from the genius `libpcap` introduction from Martin Casado: http://yuba.stanford.edu/~casado/pcap/section1.html*